 Holistic Psychiatric Treatments for Lexapro Tapering

-Holistic, or non-drug-based, psychiatry has made great inroads in treatment for mental distress.
+Holistic, or non-drug-based, psychiatry has made great inroads in the treatment of mental distress.
 As an example, a number of studies have shown that inflammation has much to do with chronic mental symptoms such as social withdrawal, depression, and anxiety.
 A more holistic approach to treating mental or mood disturbance might include a wide range of investigations, such as testing for food allergies, testing for exposure to or accumulated neurotoxins, testing for bacterial pathologies, checking for vitamin and mineral deficiencies, evidence of a compromised microbiome, and a whole host of valid therapeutic pathways to explore.10,11,14

 What Did Your Doctor Investigate Before Prescribing Lexapro?

 But a longer, more directed conversation might reveal they started feeling depressed right around the time they lost a job 6 months ago.
 Consequently, their reduced income meant cutting down on organic vegetables or even enough food to eat.
 Then their energy level tanked so low that they could not get out and shop, and sometimes couldn’t get out of bed and actually cook a nutritious meal.
 Maybe there is a pandemic going on that has magnified a bunch of “little things” into a dystopian living nightmare!
 Or, perhaps they still have their high-stress job with a belligerent boss, and constant rumination has caused their sleep to suffer.
-Perhaps someone died that they were close to.
+Perhaps someone close to them died.
 Perhaps the person’s family is also suffering emotional fallout, and so additionally, the person also feels tremendous guilt, pressure, stress, and anxiety.
 Perhaps the person moved into a new house last year, and it is older and has asbestos in the insulation.
 Or molds and spores are leaching through the plaster and the water pipes.

 A single one of these factors might precipitate unwanted symptoms.
 Imagine the snowball effects of multiple such factors?
-The point is, there is a cause and an effect.
+The point is, that there is a cause and an effect.
 Life is complex.
-Antidepressants may not have been the solution, but now they are difficult to stop and compounding the problems.
+Antidepressants may not have been the solution, but now they are difficult to stop and compound the problems.
 We can help.